ACI Artists, Writers and Scholars Residency

 Don Kimes, Artistic Director.
 Lois Jubeck, Managing Director

-It is possible to do both sessions for a longer residency period (with a 10% discount on the second session).
+It is possible to do more than one session for a longer residency period (with a 10% discount on the second and/or third sessions).
 Please contact us via email if you would like to receive additional information.
-We will begin reviewing applications for the 2023 program on January 15, 2023. and will continue accepting and reviewing them until the program is full.
+We will begin reviewing applications for the 2024 program on September 1, 2024. and will continue accepting and reviewing them until the program is full.

 _____________________________